bitcoin-unlimited/BUwiki/wally/faq.md

-## What information does Wally show me about my account balances?
+## What information does Wally show me about my ACCOUNT BALANCES?
  The lower section of Wally's home page shows a list of your accounts and their balances.
 Balances are are shown in mBCH.
-If the amount shown is green, all send transactions for the account have been settled.
-If an orange amount is shown to the right or the green amount, one or more send transactions are in progress.
-The green amount is the mBCH you have available for sending, and the orange amount shows the amount of mBCH in the account's addresses from which sent amounts are being extracted.
-When the sends are settled, the orange amount will disappear and the green amount will be the total mBCH for that account.
+If the amount shown is green, all transactions for the account have been settled.
+If an orange amount is shown to the right or the green amount, one or more send and/or receive transactions are in progress.
+For send transactions, the green amount is the mBCH you have available for sending, and the orange amount shows the amount of mBCH "change" that is temporarily unavailable while the transaction is being processed.
+Remember that when you send mBCH, your transaction amount, your transaction fee, and one or more or your addresses containing enough BCH  to cover the transaction are sent to the the world's BCH nodes.
+The BCH node that successfully mines the next block of transactions extracts your send amount and your transaction fee from the addresses, and then returns any "change" to your wallet .
+This "change" is displayed in orange.
+When sends are settled, the orange amount will disappear and the green amount will be the total mBCH that remains in the account.

+When receiving mBCH, the amount received will be shown in orange to the right of the amount previously in the account.
+Once the transaction is settled, the received amount will be added to account's total and the orange received amount will disappear.

 ## How does the IDENTITY feature make my life easier?
 Once you've set up your identity for a supported web site, you can use Wally to log into that web site on any device in an ultra secure manner.
 Just select the QR scan button on Wally's home page and use your device to scan the QR code on the web site's login page.
 Not only will you be logged in but additional information that you have pre-approved will be sent to the web site, such as your name, address, credit card number, or telephone number.
 This saves you from having to supply such information every time you log in.